AdobeDocs/experience-platform.en/help/destinations/catalog/analytics/jw-player-analytics.md

 The workflow takes you to Platform Launch to complete the installation.

-For information about the extension configuration options and installation support, see the [Google Ads page on Adobe Exchange](https://www.adobeexchange.com/experiencecloud.details.101383.google-ads.html).
+For information about the extension configuration options, see the [JW Player Analytics (BETA) extension page](https://exchange.adobe.com/experiencecloud.details.101523.jw-player-analytics-launch-extension.html) in Adobe Exchange.

 You can also install the extension directly in the [Adobe Experience Platform Launch interface](https://launch.adobe.com/).
 See [Add a new extension](https://experienceleague.adobe.com/docs/launch/using/reference/manage-resources/extensions/overview.html?lang=en#add-a-new-extension) in the Platform Launch documentation.